 3. Reporting a Violation

 Reports of alleged violations of University rules or regulations are made to the Campus Director (or the Academic Dean in cases of academic misconduct), or his or her designee, herein referred to as the Director.

 The Director informs the student in writing that an alleged violation of the Code of Conduct has been reported about him or her.
 The Director commences an investigation of the incident by reviewing the incident with the student.
 The student may be asked to provide a written statement to the Director within 48 hours of this preliminary discussion.
 The Director also may request written testimony from the person(s) who brought forward the information or charges and any other persons the Director believes may provide pertinent information.
 The Director may appoint a designee from the campus staff to act in his or her place for any disciplinary procedure.

-All disciplinary and judicial procedures are closed and confidential.
+All disciplinary and Student Conduct procedures are closed and confidential.
 Final disciplinary decisions are communicated to the student charged and relevant school officials.
 If the student charged signs a release, the final disciplinary decisions are also communicated to the charging party.
 A copy of the written description of the sanction is placed in a file at the campus and in the Dean's disciplinary file in the Office of Student Affairs in St. Louis.